instantOS/instantos.github.io/docs/programs.md

 ## imosid

-Deprecated, approach as changed and dotfile management is now part of `ins`
+Deprecated, approach has changed and dotfile management is now part of `ins`

 ## instantSHELL